 Qualifying Conditions.
-Qualifying to receive an old-age benefit is usually conditional on two requirements: attainment of a specified age and completion of a specified period of contributions or covered employment.
+Qualifying to receive an oldage benefit is usually conditional on two requirements: attainment of a specified pensionable age and completion of a specified period of contributions or covered employment.
 Another common requirement is total or substantial withdrawal from the labor force.
 In some instances, eligibility is determined by resident status or citizenship.

 Old-age benefits generally become payable between ages 60 and 65.
 In some countries, length-of-service benefits are payable at any age after a certain period of employment, most commonly between 30 and 40 years.
-Reflecting public pressure to lower the age limits, a major policy issue in the 1970s and 1980s was the age at which retirement benefits first become payable.
-More recently, several countries have increased the age limit for entitlement, due, in part, to budgetary constraints.
+In recent years, several countries have increased the age limit for entitlement, in part because of budgetary constraints arising as a consequence of demographic aging.

 Many programs require the same pensionable age for women as for men.
 Others permit women to draw a full pension at an earlier age, even though women generally have a longer life expectancy.
-Although the norm has been for the differential to be about 5 years, there is now an emerging international trend toward equalizing the statutory retirement age.
+Although the norm has been for the differential to be about five years, there is now an emerging international trend toward equalizing the statutory retirement age.

 Many programs offer optional retirement before the statutory retirement age is reached.
-A reduced pension, in some instances, may be claimed up to 5 years before the statutory retirement age.
+A reduced pension, in some instances, may be claimed up to five years before the statutory retirement age.
 Some countries pay a full pension before the regular retirement age if the applicant meets one or more of the following conditions: work in an especially arduous, unhealthy, or hazardous occupation (for example, underground mining); involuntary unemployment for a period near retirement age; physical or mental exhaustion (as distinct from disability) near retirement age; or, occasionally, an especially long period of coverage.
 Some programs award old-age pensions to workers who are older than the statutory retirement age but who cannot satisfy the regular length-of-coverage requirement.
 Other programs provide increments to workers who have continued in employment beyond the normal retirement age.